Home › Editorial Standards

 We do not delete articles to avoid embarrassment.
 If a piece contains an error, we correct it and document the correction.

-When an article cites a study, report, style guide, or authoritative source, we link to the original source directly.
-We do not hide references behind paywalls or omit citations to make claims appear more authoritative.
+When an article cites a study, style guide, or authoritative source, we link directly to the original.
+We do not cite sources we cannot access, and we do not omit citations to make claims appear more authoritative than they are.
+Verifiable claims linked to primary sources are the standard, not the exception.